Discover the unique aspects of Maltese corporate taxation

-The flat-rate foreign tax credit can be claimed by Maltese companies which receive income or capital gains from overseas and which income is allocated to the Foreign Income Account of the company.
+The flat-rate foreign tax credit can be claimed by Maltese companies that receive income or capital gains from overseas and whose income is allocated to the company’s foreign income account.

 Malta Holding companies that are in receipt of dividend income or capital gains from a ‘participating holding’ or from income arising from the disposal of that same holding may benefit from the participation exemption.

 Malta’s participation exemption on capital gains is also extended to domestic holdings of shares.
 Hence, capital gains arising from the transfer of a participating holding in a Malta company are also eligible for the exemption.

 A participating holding arises when a company holds equity shares in a company or a qualifying body of persons which does not own immovable property and which gives it any two of the right to vote, the right to receive a dividend and the right over assets upon the liquidation of the company.
 Moreover, a participating holding must meet one of the following criteria: